Sha95544/Seatle-AIrbnb-Listings/README.md

 # Seatle-AIrbnb-Listings
-This is a data visualization project created in Tableau from a Kaggle dataset pertaining to Airbnb listings in the Seatle area of the US.
+This is a data cleaning and visualization project created in entirely in Tableau from a Kaggle dataset pertaining to Airbnb listings in the Seatle area of the US from 2016

 ![image](https://github.com/Sha95544/Seatle-AIrbnb-Listings/assets/62758405/3e3f2601-fca4-45a8-8c01-10e27084bf7a)